BakrAlqassab/Pharmacy_Management_Project/README.md

 # Pharmacy_Management_Project

-The project is recently in BitBucket repository but moved to GitHub to shareing.
+The project is recently pushed on BitBucket repository but moved to GitHub to sharing.

 The project is to use need to move the SQL path first. on DAL/DataacAccessLayer.css